-Google has been featuring YouTube videos in SERPs, as three Video Thumbnails.
-Like this:
+Google has been featuring YouTube videos in SERPs, like this:

 Recently, however, the search engine has decided to replace those video boxes with a carousel, allowing it to show more YouTube clips.
 (It’s important to note: the carousel only exists for desktop users.)